mallikakulkarni/hello-world/README.md

 Hi I am Mallika.

-I am a student of SJSU
+I am a student of SJSU like the colour blue